Humbly Homemade

 5 from 1 vote

-Japanese shrimp curry is incredibly simple to make, yet it's densely rich in flavor.
+This Japanese shrimp curry is simple and densely rich in flavor.
 Serve cozy bowls of this warm curry with freshly cooked rice, and you've got a hearty weeknight meal in just about one hour!

-bowl of brown rice and simple shrimp & zucchini curry next to a wooden spoon
+A bowl of brown rice and simple shrimp & zucchini curry next to a wooden spoon.

 Other additions I love in this curry are chopped water chestnuts, gold potatoes, broccoli, and tofu.

-close-up of Japanese shrimp curry with brown rice in a bowl
+Japanese shrimp curry with brown rice in a bowl topped with furikake.

 More About Shrimp